thruston/python-tabulate/README.md

 There are also some very simple date routines included.  `base` returns the number of days since 1 Jan in the year 1 (assuming the Gregorian calendar extended backwards).
-The argument should be blank for today, or in the form "yyyy-mm-dd".  `date` does the opposite: given a number that represents the number of days since the year dot, it returns the date in "yyyy-mm-dd" form.
+The argument should be blank for today, or in the form `yyyy-mm-dd`.  `date` does the opposite: given a number that represents the number of days since the year dot, it returns the date in `yyyy-mm-dd` form.
 There's also `dow` which takes a date and returns the day of the week, as a three letter string.

 So given a table with a column of dates, like this